gperonato/archive-forge/README.md

 Scientific-domain specific forge

-Important to adapt the "archive forger" to different fiels/users
+Important to adapt the "archive forge" to different fields/users

 Example of user/modifyer of archive forger: